Bowie High School (Maryland): Drinking and drunk driving

 In the 1980s, Bowie High School had a high rate of drinking and gained national attention.
 In 1986, the school initiated programs to curb drunk driving after 15 students were killed in 1979 and 1980.
-In 1986, another three were killed in a drunk driving accident on the Capital Beltway.In recent years, teenagers at Bowie HS are not drinking alcohol at nearly the same rate they were in the 70s or 80s.
+In 1986, another three were killed in a drunk driving crash on the Capital Beltway.
+In recent years, teenagers at Bowie HS are not drinking alcohol at nearly the same rate they were in the 70s or 80s.